 Will I need to visit campus while in the program?
 Standard and Executive students are required to attend at least one on-campus immersion while in the program.
 At these in-person weekend events, students are able to meet their peers and instructors and learn from leaders in the information field.
 Immersions are offered on campus two to three times per year.

-Do I qualify for Information Management for Executives?
-The MS in Information Management degree program offers two paths of study based on professional experience.
-The 30-credit online MS in Information Management for Executives requires students to have six or more years of full-time professional experience in the information management field with a record of continuingly increasing job responsibilities.
+Do I qualify for Information Systems for Executives?
+The MS in Information Systems degree program offers two paths of study based on professional experience.
+The 30-credit online MS in Information Systems for Executives requires students to have six or more years of full-time professional experience in the information management field with a record of continuingly increasing job responsibilities.

 What is a Certificate of Advanced Study (CAS)?
 The iSchool offers Certificates of Advanced Study (CAS) in Data Science, Enterprise Technology Leadership, and Information Security Management that can be completed with no additional coursework if planned properly.
 The coursework for these certificates allows students to develop specialized skills to advance their careers.
 Learn more about our CAS offerings.